nguyenhung1903/assignment-cnw/README.md

-Step to deploy server on Tomcat server
+Steps to deploy server on Tomcat server

 **For the first time:**
 1) Build project